 I use it as a building block in lots of dishes as well as just a simple quick pasta sauce that can be transformed in a thousand ways.
 If you add chile flakes, you have arrabbiata; if you add anchovies, chile flakes, olives, and capers, you have puttanescaboth only for pasta and so on and so forth.

-- 4 teaspoons fresh thyme leaves (or 1 teaspoon dried)
+4 teaspoons fresh thyme (or 1 teaspoon dried)

-- 2 28-ounce cans of tomatoes, crushed by hand and mixed well with their juices
+Two 28-ounce cans tomatoes, crushed by hand and mixed well with their juices

 Place oil into a sauce pan with onions and garlic, and cook over medium heat until translucent but not brown (about 10 minutes).
 Add the thyme and carrot; cook 5 minutes more.
 Add the tomatoes.
 Bring to a boil and then lower the heat to just bubbling, stirring occasionally for 30 minutes.